 Geoff Murphy grew up in Wellington where he trained and worked as a schoolteacher.
-A founding member of legendary 'hippy' musical and theatrical co-operative Blerta and working on the Blerta Television series (a kiwi-version of the Monty Python series that mixed musical performances with sketches).
-His debut feature, while working with other Blerta members, was Wildman (1976) which was screened on a double bill with short-film, Dagg Day Afternoon, starring John Clark, also directed by Geoff.
+A founding member of legendary musical and theatrical co-operative Blerta, he worked on the Blerta Television series (a kiwi version of the Monty Python series that mixed musical performances with sketches).
+His debut feature was Wildman (1976) which was screened on a double bill with short-film, Dagg Day Afternoon, starring John Clark also directed by Murphy.

 Geoff Murphy also worked as a scriptwriter, assistant director, special effects man, school teacher and trumpet player.
 With John O'Shea, Bill Sheat, Roger Donaldson, and John Reid among others, Geoff was involved with the establishment of the New Zealand Film Commission in 1978.
 In 2013 he was announced in the New Year's Honours list as an Officer of the NZ Order of Merit (ONZM).